-RNA extraction and cDNA preparation – Confluent HeLa cells were incubated for 7 h with filtered supernatants from E. coli Top10 ∆dsbA bacteria or E. coli Top10 ∆dsbA expressing EspCC or EspCC+IFN.
+RNA extraction and cDNA preparation – Confluent HeLa cells were incubated for 7 h with filtered supernatants from TOP10 E. coli ∆dsbA bacteria or TOP10 E. coli ∆dsbA expressing EspCC or EspCC+IFN.
 Untreated HeLa cells and HeLa cells incubated with commercial IFNβ (2 nM; Pepro-Tech) were used as negative and positive controls, respectively.
 Following incubation, 1 × 106 cells were collected and subjected to RNA extraction using the TRIzol reagent (Invitrogen) and Direct-zol RNA Miniprep kit (Zymo Research) according to the manufacturer's protocol.
 Total RNA was resuspended in RNase-free water, and its quality was assessed by agarose gel electrophoresis.
-Up to one microgram of RNA was taken from each sample for cDNA synthesis using Protoscript II First Strand cDNA Synthesis Kit (NEB) with the oligo (dT)23 primer according to the manufacturer’s protocol.
+Up to 1 µg of RNA was taken from each sample for cDNA synthesis using the Protoscript II First Strand cDNA Synthesis Kit (NEB) with the oligo (dT)23 primer according to the manufacturer’s protocol.

-Quantitative PCR (qPCR) analysis – PCR primer pairs specific to anti-viral gene transcripts were designed using the primer BLAST application (NCBI).
-To reduce the noise caused by DNA contamination, forward and reverse primers were selected from different exons, and each primer pair's specificity was verified via melting curve analysis.
-The sequences of the primers are presented in Table 2.
-RT-qPCR reactions containing the cDNA of cells exposed to the various treatments, gene-specific primers, and SYBR Green I mix (Roche) were analyzed in triplicate using the QuantStudio cycler (Applied Biotechnologies, Thermo).
-To evaluate reaction efficiency, a standard curve was constructed for each primer pair by tenfold serial dilutions of the purified template.
-The conditions for amplification were: initial denaturation at 95°C for 6 min, 35 cycles of 95°C for 15 s, cooling to 58°C for 15 s, followed by 72°C for 15 s while monitoring fluorescence.
+Quantitative PCR (qPCR) – PCR primer pairs for specific antiviral gene transcripts were designed using the primer BLAST application (NCBI).
+To reduce the noise caused by DNA contamination, forward and reverse primers were selected from different exons.
+The primers used for this study are presented in Table 2.
+RT-qPCR reactions containing the cDNA of cells exposed to the various treatments, gene-specific primers, and SYBR Green I mix (Roche) were analyzed in triplicate using a QuantStudio cycler (Applied Biotechnologies, Thermo).
+To evaluate reaction efficiency, a standard curve was constructed for each primer pair by preparing 10-fold serial dilutions of the purified template.
+The conditions for amplification were: initial denaturation at 95°C for 6 min followed by 35 cycles of 95°C for 15 s, cooling to 58°C for 15 s, and 72°C for 15 s while monitoring fluorescence.
 Post-amplification melting-curve analyses were performed to confirm reaction specificity.
-The transcription levels of each target gene following the various treatments were normalized to the actin housekeeping gene and compared using a double delta Ct analysis.
-Real-time data is reported as a fold change in transcription levels.
+Relative expression levels for each target gene were normalized to the actin housekeeping gene and compared using a double delta Ct analysis.
+Real-time data were reported as the fold change in relative expression levels.

 Statistical analysis – Statistical analysis was performed using IBM SPSS Statistics 29.0.
-The statistical significance for the anti-viral and RT-PCR assays was calculated using an independent 2-tailed t-test with assumed equal variances.
-The error bars represent the standard deviation.
+Statistical significance for the antiviral and RT-PCR assays was calculated using an independent 2-tailed t-test with assumed equal variances.
+Error bars represent the standard deviation.

 Results